Learning Portuguese: Best Courses, Apps & Methods for European Portuguese

 2. Confusing Ser and Estar

-Both mean “to be,” but they’re not interchangeable.
-Ser is for permanent characteristics (Eu sou inglĂȘs — I am English).
+Both mean "to be," but they're not interchangeable.
+Ser is for permanent characteristics (Eu sou inglês — I am English).
 Estar is for temporary states (Eu estou cansado — I am tired).
-This isn’t unique to Portuguese, but it’s the mistake that persists the longest.
+This isn't unique to Portuguese, but it's the mistake that persists the longest.

 3. Using the Wrong "You"